roymacdonald/ofBook/chapters/events/chapter.md

 	ofEvent<ofDragInfo>			fileDragEvent;
 	ofEvent<uint32_t>			charEvent;

-The adecuate callback function or method is one that has the same argument type as the associated type of the event you want to listen to.
+The adecuate callback function or method is one that has the same argument type as the associated type of the ofEvent you want to listen to.

-You can notice that these events are named the same as the functions that are declared by default in your `ofApp`.
-Also you can notice that `ofApp` inherits from `ofBaseApp`, which is the base class that is registernig to these OF core events and calling the according function of `ofApp`.
+You can notice that these ofEvents are named the same as the functions that are declared by default in your `ofApp`.
+Also you can notice that `ofApp` inherits from `ofBaseApp`, which is the base class that is registernig to these OF core ofEvents and calling the according function of `ofApp`.
 Go and open `ofBaseApp` and take a look at what it is going on there.

 ##### Example Code 1